 Eric Lonergan joined M&G in 2006 as a member of Dave Fishwick's multi asset team.
-Eric is currently manager of the M&G Episode Defensive Fund, launched in September 2012, as well as co-manager of the M&G Episode Macro Fund, launched in 2010.
+Eric is manager or deputy manager of a number of M&G's multi asset funds.
 Prior to joining M&G, Eric was managing director and head of macro research at JP Morgan Cazenove.
 He has a BA in politics, philosophy and economics from Pembroke College, Oxford, and an MSc in economics from the London School of Economics.

 Political developments have dominated market commentary for much of the last two years.
 However, such commentary is often overly focused on short term considerations: trying to forecast short term price moves around elections, or considering which areas of the market will be the winners and losers from particular polices.
 In… Watch the video